metrorailings/OwlBlog/content/posts/pass-rush-comparison-49ers-chiefs.md

 Impressive showing from the Chiefs here.
 While no one defensive lineman really stood out, Kansas City was able to hit home on multiple occasions thanks in large part to their blitzing.

+It's worth noting neither Chris Jones nor Frank Clark were able to play in this game.

 ***

 ### Packers @ 49ers (Week 12)